Adam Seybert

-Adam Seybert (May 16, 1773 – May 2, 1825) represented Pennsylvania in the U.S. House of Representatives from October 10, 1809, to March 3, 1815.
+Adam Seybert (May 16, 1773 – May 2, 1825) was an American politician who served as a Democratic-Republican member of the U.S. House of Representatives for Pennsylvania's 1st congressional district from 1809 to 1815 and 1817 to 1819.
+He was a faculty member at the University of Pennsylvania and a mineralogist who organized the first mineralogy collection in the United States in the 1790s.

+Early life and education

-Adam Seybert was born in Philadelphia, Pennsylvania.
-He completed the medical course at the University of Pennsylvania at Philadelphia in 1793 and continued studies in Europe, where he attended schools in Edinburgh, Göttingen, and Paris.
-He returned to Philadelphia and devoted himself to chemistry and mineralogy.
-He was elected as a member of the American Philosophical Society in 1797 and a Fellow of the American Academy of Arts and Sciences in 1824.
+Seybert was born on May 16, 1773, in Philadelphia, Pennsylvania.
+He graduated in 1793 with a degree in medicine from the University of Pennsylvania.
+He continued his studies in Europe, and attended schools in Edinburgh, Göttingen, and Paris.
+He studied mineralogy at the Ecole des Mines and was the first American to study mineralogy in Germany.
+He returned to Philadelphia with a collection of minerals and worked as a physician for a short time before establishing himself as a "druggist, chemist and apothecary".
+He was a faculty member at the University of Pennsylvania.
+He was elected as a member of the American Philosophical Society in 1797, and a Fellow of the American Academy of Arts and Sciences in 1824.

+Political career

-Seybert was elected as a Democratic-Republican to the Eleventh Congress to fill the vacancy caused by the resignation of Benjamin Say.
+In 1809, Seybert was elected to the 11th United States Congress as a Democratic-Republican representative for Pennsylvania's 1st congressional district to fill the vacancy caused by the resignation of Benjamin Say.
+In the fall of 1811, he reassured President James Madison that his state had military gear and production to meet war needs.
 He was reelected to the Twelfth and Thirteenth Congresses.
 He was chairman of the United States House Committee on Revisal and Unfinished Business during the Twelfth Congress.
-He was again elected to the Fifteenth Congress.
+He was again elected to the Fifteenth Congress and served from 1817 to 1819.
 He visited Europe from 1819 to 1821 and again in 1824 and settled in Paris, France, where he died May 2, 1825.
-He was interred at Laurel Hill Cemetery in Philadelphia.
+He was originally interred at Père Lachaise Cemetery in Paris and re-interred to Laurel Hill Cemetery in Philadelphia.

+Mineralogy

+Seybert established the first mineralogy collection in the United States in the 1790s.
+The collection contained over 1,725 crystals and rocks.
+The noted mineralogist, Benjamin Silliman, was known to have traveled to Philadelphia to view the collection, and have Seybert analyze minerals from Silliman's collection.
+In 1812, Seybert sold his mineralogy collection to the Academy of Natural Sciences in Philadelphia.
+His political career took priority over his interest in mineralogy, and when Parker Cleaveland wrote to him in December of 1813 with questions on mineralogy, he replied that he had lost interest in the science.